Improving the accuracy of simulated chaotic $N$-body orbits using smoothness: Introduction

 \cite{H19} has explored the question of integrator smoothness for regular orbits.
-The work considered hybrid integrators, because it is simple to modify their smoothness by changing the functional form of the transition function.
-Hybrid integrators are $C^\infty$ except at a finite number of position coordinates.
-Consistent with the predictions of \cite{AX16}, \cite{H19} found that only smoothness of at least $C^{1,1}$ yielded periodic orbits.
-The results were verified using a 1D and 2D Kepler problem Hamiltonian and a simple harmonic oscillator Hamiltonian.
-Increasing the smoothness past $C^{1,1}$ did not provide additional benefit as the long-term errors already oscillated.
-Data from Figure 8 in \cite{H19} show that integrations using the $C^\infty$ transition function had smaller error amplitudes than the integrations with the $C^{1,1}$ function.
-The importance of the precise size of these amplitudes is questionable \citep{PB14,BP15}, and simple techniques already exist to reduce them \citep{WHT96}, so we do not focus further on them.
+The work considered hybrid integrators, because it is simple to modify {the smoothness of the Hamiltonian from which they are derived, which we define as the smoothness of the integrator.} Hybrid integrators are $C^\infty$ except at a finite number of position coordinates.
+Consistent with the predictions of \cite{AX16}, \cite{H19} found that{, apart from caveats,} smoothness of at least $C^{1,1}$ yielded periodic orbits.
+Increasing the smoothness past $C^{1,1}$ did not {help bound the error}.

-The situation is completely different for chaotic orbits. \cite{Reinetal2019} studied the effect of Hamiltonian smoothness during a short-term chaotic simulation which integrates over discontinuities twice or four times, except in the modified-Heaviside case.
+The situation is different for chaotic orbits. \cite{Reinetal2019} studied the effect of Hamiltonian smoothness during a short-term chaotic simulation which integrates over discontinuities twice or four times, except in the modified-Heaviside case.
 The errors were studied using approximations to commutators which may or may not converge. \cite{Reinetal2019} argued that over this short-term simulation, Hamiltonian smoothness made no significant impact.
 However, the advantage of symplectic integrators is in their long-term behavior.